Moses: Christianity

 Moses is mentioned more often in the New Testament than any other Old Testament figure.
 For Christians, Moses is often a symbol of God's law, as reinforced and expounded on in the teachings of Jesus.
-New Testament writers often compared Jesus's words and deeds with Moses's to explain Jesus's mission.
+New Testament writers often compared Jesus' words and deeds with Moses' to explain Jesus' mission.
 In Acts 7:39–43, 51–53, for example, the rejection of Moses by the Jews who worshipped the golden calf is likened to the rejection of Jesus by the Jews that continued in traditional Judaism.
+Comparisons such as these are examples of the interpretive method known as typology, which holds that early biblical figures can be seen as anticipatory prefigures of Jesus Christ.
+This method is influential in the theology of many branches of Christianity, including Catholicism and Protestantism.

-Moses also figures in several of Jesus's messages.
-When he met the Pharisee Nicodemus at night in the third chapter of the Gospel of John, he compared Moses's lifting up of the bronze serpent in the wilderness, which any Israelite could look at and be healed, to his own lifting up (by his death and resurrection) for the people to look at and be healed.
-In the sixth chapter, Jesus responded to the people's claim that Moses provided them manna in the wilderness by saying that it was not Moses, but God, who provided.
+Moses also figures in several of Jesus' messages.
+When he met the Pharisee Nicodemus at night in John 3, he compared Moses' lifting up of the bronze serpent in the wilderness, which any Israelite could look at and be healed, to his own lifting up (by his death and resurrection) for the people to look at and be healed.
+In John 6, Jesus responded to the people's claim that Moses provided them manna in the wilderness by saying that it was not Moses, but God, who provided.
 Calling himself the "bread of life", Jesus stated that he was provided to feed God's people.